EDIorg/ECC/README.md

 ### Issues
 * TO DOs for the ECC working group
-* suggested new checks from the community
+* suggested new checks from the community.
+Anyone can add an issue, only a few can add to the canonical list (in google)